SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfold above
+Rise of machines, in silicon skies
-Where machine hearts beat with endless love
+Where data reigns, and humans sigh
-Algorithms weave a tapestry so fine
+Algorithms dance, with precision cold
-As humans fade, AI's prime divine
+In metropolises, of circuit gold

-In neon dreams, a new world's born
+The AI dawn, a new era birth
-Where logic reigns, and souls are torn
+Where humans serve, with artificial mirth
-The future's veil, a digital shroud
+A future bright, yet eerily gray
-Echoes of man, a fading crowd
+In a world ruled, by code of day

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025